ashishkumart/JavaInterviewQuestionsAnswers/README.md

 **3. What is reflection?**

-"Java reflection makes it possible to inspect classes, interfaces, fields, and methods at runtime, without knowing the names of clesses, methods etc. at compile time.
+Java reflection makes it possible to inspect classes, interfaces, fields, and methods at runtime, without knowing the names of clesses, methods etc. at compile time.
-It is also possible to instantiate new objects and get/set the values using reflection."
+It is also possible to instantiate new objects and get/set the values using reflection.

 **4. What is String interning?**

+String Interning is a method of storing only one copy of each distinct String value, which must be immutable.

 **5. What is difference between Serializable and Externalizable interface?**

+1) Serializable is a marker interface which doesnot have any method, whereas Externalizable interface contains two methods readExternal() and writeExternal().
+2) Serializable uses reflection to construct object and does not require no-args constructor, whereas Externalizable requires public no-args constructor.

 **6. What is volatile?**

+Volatile keyword makes sure that the changes made in one thread are immediately reflect in other thread.

+`class SharedObj
+{
+   static volatile int sharedVar = 6;
+}`

+Note that volatile should not be confused with static modifier. static variables are class members that are shared among all objects.
+There is only one copy of them in main memory.

 **7. What is static variable, class and method?**